junxit/us-congress-bills-113/metadata.md

 - 2014-09-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2014-09-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 327 - 97 (Roll no. 502). (text: CR 9/16/2014 H7508-7510)
 - 2014-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 327 - 97 (Roll no. 502).(text: CR 9/16/2014 H7508-7510)
+- 2014-09-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.